FlorianBauer/ot2-controller/README.md

 [build-in Raspberry Pi 3+](https://support.opentrons.com/en/articles/2715311-integrating-the-ot-2-with-other-lab-equipment), it may be possible to install the SiLA server and the corresponding [sila_python](https://gitlab.com/SiLA2/sila_python#installation) libraries on to the OT-2 directly.
-Pull requests and instructions regarding to this are gladly welcome.
+Pull requests and instructions regarding this are gladly welcome.